badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

 ADD/COPY | Copy files or directories from host to conatianer in given path EXPOSE | exposes the specified port to the host machine </br> kind of `METADATA` ENTRYPOINT | specify the script/program to run when container starts </br> which gives a process to the container and keeps the container running </br> So container will exit when these are over <br> Usaully OS Container does not have an Entrypoint, because they provide building blocks for other applications </br> nginx has entry point, centos doesnt

+## Swarm
+A Docker Swarm is a group of either physical or virtual machines that are running the Docker application and that have been configured to join together in a cluster.

 ## Network
 - Port Mapping - to expose container to HOST